FLORIDA UNCLAIMED FUNDS

 In Florida, when real property taxes go unpaid, counties are required by law to hold a public auction at which revenue is raised by offering tax lien certificates to bidders.
 Tax lien certificates must be held a minimum of two years before they can be redeemed.

-The tax lien certificate that is redeemed is then re-offered by the Clerk of Court's office at a tax deed sale.
+A tax lien certificate that is redeemed is then re-offered by the Clerk of Court's office at a tax deed sale.
 When this happens, for all intents and purposes, the ownership of the property passes to the highest bidder.

 The amount the winning bid exceeds the back taxes (and other costs) may be, and often is, thousands of dollars in excess of the amount actually owed.
 This excess is called the "overbid" or "overbid proceeds."
 Under Florida law, (F.S.
 197.582), overbid proceeds are to be paid to the previous property owner.